What Was Life Like Without Spotify?

 I felt it was fate that the last chapter of High School Musical fell on my graduation year.
 I daydreamed that I was Troy Bolton’s SO while Can I Have This Dance was playing, as one would think so fondly of the iconic Dirty Dancing scene with Patrick Swayze and Jennifer Grey.
 This was a Catholic schoolgirl’s fantasy.
 (I never had a prom; I blame the nuns.)
 To this day, I still *feel* things when watching that video.

-Before I had a glossy pink Apple iPod Nano (4th generation to be exact, with 16GB), I’d select and put music in a white MP3 player, which could only hold 30 tracks; it looked like a Chiclet.
+Before Taylor Swift and her remastered Love Story, a nostalgic return to my early teenage years pining for a boy who couldn’t care less, I had a glossy pink Apple iPod Nano (4th generation to be exact, with 16GB).
+I’d carefully curate music in a white MP3 player, which could only hold 30 tracks; it looked like a Chiclet.
 These were the crème de la crème from a 15-year-old’s perspective.
-Once I had exhausted every song—conjured up all possible scenarios in my head—I deleted them and exchanged for another.
+Once I had exhausted every song—conjured up all possible scenarios in my head—I deleted them and exchanged for others.

 The website shut down on December 31st, 2019—the last day of the decade that was—after 137 months and countless playlists after.
 In a transparent e-mail, founder David Porter wrote, “We’ve fallen behind in royalty payments because our revenues have declined as a result of a steady drop in listening activity.”
 Why?
 Because of streaming giant Spotify.